Spring Budget 2023: What Changes for Adult Social Care? - Surewise

 “Business costs are also up by an average of 15%, and we raised our pay rates by 15-17%,” said Ms Lofts.

 “It is a model that’s working.
-And it is about retaining the staff, because if you can retain the staff, you’re not then forking out the money to keep recruiting new staff.
+And it is about retaining the staff because if you can retain the staff, you’re not then forking out the money to keep recruiting new staff.

 It’s a lot better to spend the money on the staff that you’ve got and already value.”

 She added: “We pay them mileage between their calls, we pay them travel time between their calls.
-We pay their MOTs, and we pay towards the servicing of their cars.
+We pay for their MOTs, and we pay towards the servicing of their cars.
 If you value your carers, they will stay with you.
 And it’s not just about pay, it’s about support in so many different ways.”

 What’s clear is that the situation in social care is coming to a head.
-Long under-appreciated; now, under-staffed too.
+Long under-appreciated; now, understaffed too.

 Visiting Angel’s business model has shown that paying carers better is not only an ethical choice but has economic benefits.
 We cross our fingers that other business owners- or indeed the government- follow suit.
 It could even be the saving grace for a sector on its knees.